NBISweden/workshop-reproducible-research/docs/git.md

 ```

 !!! tip
-    If you have several accounts (e.g. both a GitHub and Bitbucket account), and thereby several different usernames, you can configure git on a per-repository level.
+    If you have several accounts (e.g. both a Github and Bitbucket account), and thereby several different usernames, you can configure git on a per-repository level.
 Change directory into the relevant local git repository and run:

     ```
     git config user.name "Mona Lisa"
     ```

     This will set the default username for that repository only.

-## Create an account at BitBucket
+## Create an account at Bitbucket

 If you have not done so already, go to [bitbucket.org](https://bitbucket.org/account/signup/) and create an account.